 Manoj Mate is a Visiting Scholar at Harvard Law School in the East Asian Legal Studies program for the 2017-2018 year.
-Prior to joining EALS, Mate taught as a Visiting Associate Professor of Law at the University of California Berkeley School of Law, where he taught Constitutional Law, and The Supreme Court and Public Policy, and a Professor of Law and Political Science (by courtesy) at Whittier College School of Law.
+Prior to joining EALS, Mate was a Visiting Associate Professor of Law at the University of California Berkeley School of Law, where he taught Constitutional Law, and The Supreme Court and Public Policy.
 Mate's interdisciplinary research and scholarship focuses on U.S. constitutional law, comparative constitutional law, and public law in South Asia.

 His current research centers on comparative constitutional law and variation in the institutional roles played by constitutional courts in rights and governance; comparative election law and democratic governance; equality in U.S. constitutional law; and international trade law, energy, and development in South Asia.
 Mate's book project, The Rise of Judicial Power in India, traces how institutional and political-intellectual factors motivated and shaped judicial activism in the Supreme Court of India in the post-Emergency era.